le717/PatchIt/Documentation/CONTRIBUTING.md

 ### Miscellaneous Notes

-* No external packages or dependencies are needed for the TAR archive functions, as it is implemented using the built-in `tarfile` Python module..
+* No external packages or dependencies are needed for the TAR archive functions, as it is implemented using the built-in `tarfile` Python module.

 * [py2exe](http://www.py2exe.org) does not support Python 3.3, so it cannot be used.